gregorysholl/mocha-utilities/README.md

 ### Basic

 The Basic pod contains, as the name implies, the most basic classes and extensions that not only help the users as well as those building the library.
-This specific pod can but should not be used alone since it does not provide much to users.
+This specific pod can but should not be used on its own since it does not provide much to users.

 #### MochaException